 Make sure that the server or servers are dedicated to Blackboard Learn.
 Make sure that the server is not using valuable space and resources running unnecessary applications.

+The collaboration server must be configured to use the domain account in a load balanced environment.
 Do not connect the collaboration server to the load-balancer.

 Dedicated File System Server

 Set aside one server as a dedicated file system server.
 The content files must be centralized so that all files are available to users regardless of the application server handling the connection.
 The application servers are configured to find the content files in a directory on the file system server.